Russ Bradford

 Council Member

-Council member focused on community recognition and public health initiatives.
+Council member focused on community recognition, public health, and housing issues.

 Legislative style

-Proactive sponsor of resolutions recognizing community contributions and supporting public health initiatives.
+Proactive sponsor of resolutions recognizing community contributions and supporting public health initiatives, with a focus on environmental and housing issues.

-- •Sponsorship of a resolution recognizing April 18, 2026, as National Linemen Appreciation Day.
+- •Sponsoring a resolution recognizing April 18, 2026, as National Linemen Appreciation Day.

 Voting record